Gert-dev/php-ide-serenata/README.md

 You can very easily start using the service by simply consuming the service in your package (see also the `package.json` and `Main.coffee` files of the packages listed above for an example).
 The service is a single exposed class, which is located in the [Service.coffee](https://github.com/Gert-dev/php-integrator-base/blob/master/lib/Service.coffee) file, along with docblocks explaining what they do and what they accept as parameters..

 ## What does not work?
-Most of the issue reports indicate things that are missing, but indexing inside the artificial limitations specified above should be working fairly well in general.
-There are also some things that won't be supported at this time because they are fairly complex to implement (usually for fairly little benefit).
-These limitations may affect other packages using the provided service:
+Most of the issue reports indicate things that are missing, but indexing should be working fairly well in general.
+There are also some things that won't be supported because they are fairly complex to implement (usually for fairly little benefit).
+These limitations may also affect other packages using the provided service:

 * `static` and `self` behave mostly like `$this` in **non-static** contexts, i.e. they can also access non-static members.
-* Classes can override a method from a direct trait they're using, even if it is not abstract.
-In this case the class method will take precedence.
-With Reflection, there currently seems to be no way to detect this.
-This may lead to things such as code navigation taking you to the trait method instead of the overridding class method.
-  * However, in the new php-parser-based indexer, there may be a way to fix this.

 ## Regarding donations
 I do accept donations and am very grateful for any donation you may give, but they were not my primary intention when releasing this project as open source.
 As such, a link to the (PayPal) donation screen is located [here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YKTNLZCRHMRTJ), at the bottom of the readme, hidden from initial sight and not even in the form of a fancy button ;-).